Nordic colonialism: Finland

-In the 14th and 15th centuries, many Finns settled Finnmark and Meänmaa, migrating from Southern Finland to populate the region.
-This led to the Sámi population becoming outnumbered slowly in the Finnmark and Meänmaa regions, this led to increased competition for vital economic materials such as reindeer fur, which lead to crisis for the mountain Sámi populations.
+In the 14th and 15th centuries, many Finns settled Finnmark and Torne Valley, migrating from Southern Finland to populate the region.
+This led to the Sámi population becoming outnumbered slowly in the Finnmark and Torne Valley regions, this led to increased competition for vital economic materials such as reindeer fur, which lead to crisis for the mountain Sámi populations.
 During the Great Northern War, Finnish emigration to Sápmi increased greatly and tensions flared between the Sámi and Finns, leading to many Sámi migrating further northward.

 Many Finns lived in New Sweden, a Swedish colony along the Delaware River that existed between 1638 and 1655.
 The Finns who had migrated to New Sweden were petty criminals, they were offered a reduced sentence for doing hard manual labour in the colony.
 By 1641, approximately 54 Finnish settlers and their families had arrived to the colony.
 Although the Finns and Swedes in New Sweden were on better terms with the Indigenous Susquehannock people, in contrast to other colonial powers, there were some defensive attacks against the New Sweden colony by Native Americans.
 The Finnish population in New Sweden increased over time, until Finns composed approx. 22% of the population, this would increase to over 50% of the population under New Amsterdam.

 Finnish settlers, particularly Forest Finns, were culturally important to the early colonization of Appalachia, Idaho, and elsewhere in the United States.
 Although Finns constituted only a tiny portion of Appalachian settlers, Finnish settlers from New Sweden helped bring northern European woodsman skills such as log cabin construction which formed the basis of backwoods Appalachian material culture.

 Beginning in the 1890s, Finnish-born settlers operated in the mining industry in the Katanga Province of Belgian Congo, and in the 1920s, many Finns sought to colonize Ovamboland due to the achievements of the Finnish Evangelical Lutheran Mission, which had converted much of Ovamboland to Lutheranism.

+According to the anthology Finnish Colonial Encounters, Finnish people have been able to "claim innocence and non-involvement in European colonialism and colonialist practices" given their own history of being victimized by Swedish and Russian imperialism, a notion the authors refer to as "Finnish exceptionalism".
+The authors argue that Finnish people were "undeniably involved in the colonial world, with Finns adopting ideologies and identities that cannot easily be disentangled from colonialism".
+Like some other European countries that never had overseas colonies, such as Switzerland, the anthology defines Finland as an example of "colonial complicity" and "colonialism without colonies".

+Sámi people

+Sámi immigrants to North American countries such as Canada and the United States have benefited from settler colonial structures that disadvantage the Indigenous peoples of North America.
+While close relationships have formed between some Indigenous North Americans and North Americans of Sámi descent, some Sámi activists in North America acknowledge Sámi immigrant complicity in settler colonialism.